Taliban say they took Panjshir, last holdout Afghan province

 Taliban say they took Panjshir, last holdout Afghan provinceNew

 KABUL, Afghanistan (AP) — The Taliban say they have taken control of Panjshir province north of Kabul, the Afghan capital.
-The province was the last holdout of anti-Taliban forces in the country and the only province the Taliban had not seized during their sweep last month.
-Thousands of Taliban fighters overrun eight districts of Panjshir overnight, according to witnesses from the area.
-The anti-Taliban fighters had been led by the former vice president and the son of the iconic anti-Taliban fighter Ahmad Shah Massoud who was killed just days before the 9/11 attacks in the United States.
+The province was the last holdout of anti-Taliban forces in the country and the only province the Taliban had not seized during their sweep of Afghanistan last month.
+Thousands of Taliban fighters overran eight districts of Panjshir overnight, according to witnesses from the area.
+The anti-Taliban fighters had been led by the former vice president and the son of the iconic anti-Taliban fighter Ahmad Shah Massoud who was killed by a suicide bomber just days before the 9/11 terrorist attacks in the United States.